saaratrix/asp.net-core-mvc-localized-routing/README.md

 To set up the localization you need to include it in Startup.cs or an equivalent file in your project.
 The method everything is set up in is:
-`public void ConfigureServices(IServiceCollection services)` In this method settings such as what the supported cultures are.
+`public void ConfigureServices(IServiceCollection services)` In this method we set settings such as what the supported cultures are.
 You could set the DefaultCulture and SupportedCultures directly in the LocalizationRouteDataHandler.cs class as well.
 Example usage with 3 cultures, en, fi, sv
 ```